Changissnz/selfinterest/README.md

 the past.
 This fact is a consequence of the greater truth that stems from
 perception: the past, the present, and the future are each distinct categories of spatiotemporal contexts.
 There are perspectives on the wholesomeness of this truth.
+On the idea of some people fearing "change", the only rationale for the fear is that it is an effect from their belief in the negative gains they are to suffer if that "change" were to be actualized.
 Man, in his confidence of ignorance, when no longer driven by his self-interest to engage in much pondering and debating, is satisfied with the idiom that "history repeats itself", an idiom that encourages self-fulfilling courses of future action, due in ways to the excellence of human beings in activities of patterned construction and replication.